 9. Au Pairs Will Continue Their Education

-This is a part of the program that makes it appealing for a lot of young folks.
+This is a part of the program that makes it appealing to a lot of young folks!

 10. Au Pairs Aren’t Just There For Childcare